-- Living in housing with poor conditions, such as damp, cold, overcrowding and safety hazards impact peoples physical and mental health, including feelings of happiness and that life is worthwhile. - Poor quality housing also impacts relationships, with people feeling shame and embarrassment or experiencing tension with people they live with. - People are unable to improve their living conditions as they are afraid to challenge landlords and can't afford repairs and maintenance, meaning the quality of housing can decrease over time.
-Trying to keep up with the costs of housing caused huge stress and anxiety. - Housing insecurity leaves people feeling powerless, precarious and unsafe, like they were in survival mode, unable to relax into their home and enjoy life. - Insecure housing can impact people's ability to work, their support networks, sense of belonging and healthcare. - The threat of homelessness is frightening and living in temporary accommodation is damaging to physical and mental health.

-Community and relationships

-- Strains on relationships, relationship breakdown, financial barriers to socialising and emotional and cognitive tolls can cause people to become socially isolated.
-This in turn can deprive people of the mitigating effects that social support can offer. - Living in communities with reduced access to public services, local activities and amenities impacts mental health and social cohesion, as well as collective hopelessness. - The risk of crime creates feelings of fear, anxiety and a lack of safety, and a risk of being criminalised due to financial hardship makes people feel hopeless and ashamed.
+Channels by which wellbeing is reduced Area Making trade-offs between essential items leaves people without necessities such as food and heating and causes deep stress, while extreme budgeting and planning around limited finances carries a significant mental load as well as a time burden.
+Work and No savings means people can't plan for the future or move forward in life, and have no finance resilience against unexpected costs. • Becoming stuck in a cycle of debt further drains limited resources for life and puts immense pressure on people's mental health. · Living in housing with poor conditions, such as damp, cold, overcrowding and safety hazards, impact people's physical and mental health, including feelings of happiness and that life is worthwhile. · Poor quality housing also impacts relationships, with people feeling shame and embarrassmentw or experiencing tension with people they live with.
+People are unable to improve their living conditions as they are afraid to challenge landlords and can't afford repairs and maintenance, meaning the quality of housing Housing and can decrease over time.
+Trying to keep up with the costs of housing caused huge homelessness stress and anxiety. · Housing insecurity leaves people feeling powerless, precarious and unsafe, like they were in survival mode, unable to relax into their home and enjoy life.
+Insecure housing can impact people's ability to work, their support networks, sense of belonging and healthcare. • The threat of homelessness is frightening and living in temporary accommodation is damaging to physical and mental health.
+Strains on relationships, relationship breakdown, financial barriers to socialising, and emotional and cognitive tolls can cause people to become socially isolated.
+This in turn can deprive people of the mitigating effects that social support can offer.
+Community Living in communities with reduced access to public services, local activities and and amenities impacts mental health and social cohesion, as well as collective relationships hopelessness.
+The risk of crime creates feelings of fear, anxiety and a lack of safety, and a risk of being criminalised due to financial hardship makes people feel hopeless and ashamed.